Just Transition

 Soil Remediation in Delavan-Grider

-- Open Buffalo has partnered with a distinguished professor and an Environmental Science Ph.D. to conduct soil testing at Buffalo State University's advanced laboratories.
-We are actively reaching out to homeowners in the Delavan-Grider neighborhood, offering them the opportunity to have their soil sampled and analyzed.
-This initiative aims to assess soil conditions and ensure a healthy, safe environment for our community.
+Open Buffalo has partnered with a professor and an Environmental Science Ph.D. at Buffalo State University.
+We are actively reaching out to homeowners and renters in the Delavan-Grider neighborhood (and the broader Eastside), offering residents the opportunity to have their soil sampled and screened.

-- Introducing the Open Buffalo Eco-Center: A dynamic, sustainable urban oasis empowering the people of Buffalo's East Side.
-Situated on an entire city block, the Eco-Center encompasses 22,000 sq. ft of indoor facilities and expansive outdoor spaces, designed to foster community growth, resilience, and ecological awareness.
+Introducing the Open Buffalo Urban Ecology Campus (Eco Campus): A dynamic, sustainable urban oasis empowering the people of Buffalo's East Side.
+Situated on an entire city block, the Eco Campus will encompass 32,000 sq. ft of indoor facilities and expansive outdoor spaces, designed to foster community growth, resilience, and ecological awareness.

-- The Open Buffalo Eco-Center will serve as a versatile, indoor-outdoor urban sanctuary, assisting residents in crafting neighborhood-level climate resilience strategies, preparing communities of color for burgeoning green sector jobs, and employing community-building techniques to create more equitable, secure, and vibrant neighborhoods for all.
+The Eco Campus will serve as a versatile, indoor-outdoor urban sanctuary, assisting residents in crafting neighborhood-level climate resilience strategies, preparing communities of color for burgeoning green sector jobs, and employing community-building techniques to create more equitable, secure, and vibrant neighborhoods for all.

-- Envisioned as a 10-acre development, the Eco-Center boasts an array of exceptional offerings:
+Envisioned as a 10-acre development, the Eco Campus will boast an array of exceptional offerings:

 - Highly sustainable architectural design and operations